I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 -

-It seems that as a courtesy japanese hotels provide a machine dispensing Asahi in half-a-dozen flavours at very reasonable prices (under one pound) for 500ml.
+It seems that as a courtesy, Japanese hotels provide a machine dispensing Asahi in half-a-dozen flavours at very reasonable prices (under one pound) for 500ml.
 While I was there I climbed stairs for forty minutes before bed to keep fit (while reading a good book).
-An Asahi seaweed flavour beer after that, was perfect.
+An Asahi seaweed flavour beer after that, was perfect. - Bavaria alcohol free

 -